Lispl-Wicht/c-logo-s/README.md

 cLogos does **not** aim to make programming easier.
-And it is not a gradual programming language in the sense of [Hedy](https://github.com/hedyorg/hedy) or the older Scheme-based concept from [*How to design programs*](https://htdp.org/2024-11-6/Book/part_preface.html#(part._drtl)) as implemented in [DrRacket](https://docs.racket-lang.org/drracket/choose-language.html) as selectable language subset (from "Beginning Student" to "Advandced Student").
+And it is not a gradual programming language in the sense of [Hedy](https://github.com/hedyorg/hedy) or the older Scheme-based concept from [*How to design programs*](https://htdp.org/2024-11-6/Book/part_preface.html#(part._drtl)) as implemented in [DrRacket](https://docs.racket-lang.org/drracket/choose-language.html) with a selectable language subset (from "Beginning Student" to "Advandced Student").

 cLogos aims to make **structural thinking expressible** at the level at which it is